Maximum residue levels for spirodiclofen

 What is changing?

-The EU proposes to amend the MRLs for spirodiclofen as summarised in Table 1.
+The EU proposed to amend the MRLs for spirodiclofen as summarised in Table 1.

 Why?